vislyhq/visly-state/website/docs/mutations.md

 sidebar_label: Mutations
 ---

-Mutations are similar to actions in Redux.
-They are a way of changing the values in the state and triggering an update to your react components that subscribe to that data.
+Mutations are similar to actions in Redux; They are a way of changing the values in the state and triggering an update to your React components that subscribe to that data.

 ```tsx
 import { state, useMutation } from '@visly/state